Jaskowicz1/Server-Connection-Checker/README.md

 If you want to use a custom text file (which follows the format of IP:PORT) then proceed to do ```java -jar serverconnectionchecker-<RECENT-VERSION>.jar --file="<Insert File Name Here>.txt"```.
 This should try find that file and read the values within it.

 So far, this can only check for local ports.
-I will look into trying to make it compatable for global IPs and not what is on the server upon which this is hosted on.
+I will look into trying to make it compatable for global IPs and not what is on the server upon which this is hosted on (Lines can only look like "localhost:25565" or "127.0.0.1:22" or "0.0.0.0:34197".
+Any other IPs entered will cause an error).

 ---